omerdenizhan/cmd-scripts/README.md

 4. Select channels and click **Check** to test only those channels.
 5. Use **Sort** to sort channels A-Z or by status.
 6. Click **Download Modified M3U** when you are done.

 ---

+> [!NOTE]
+> 🕰️ Updated on July 10, 2026

+---
+<p align="center">❤️ Made with Love ❤️</p>

+---

+## 📌 How to Use
+You can download the scripts.cmd to your computer, right-click the setup.inf installation file and select install, or download the file from the releases folder and run it as administrator.

+---